The 'Like a Londoner' Edit

 Joyous, funny, and genuinely moving, Rob Madge's autobiographical hit is back for the final time.
 This one-person show about a kid who staged Disney parades at home is the kind of theatre you'll be gutted you missed.
 Don't be that person.

-Poster of Musicals By Candlelight In London
+Poster of Hit Machine In London